OPS-E2E-PPE/VBA-Docs/api/Word.Fields.Update.md

 ## Remarks

 Returns 0 (zero) if no errors occur when the fields are updated, or returns a **Long** that represents the index of the first field that contains an error.

+Remark: When using this with Word 2016 and possibly with others, the number may be incorrect.

 ## Example